-To reset a tripmeter, select it by pushing the button, and then push "TRIP/ODO" "TRIP/ODO" button for at least three seconds.
+To reset a tripmeter, select it by pushing the "TRIP/ODO" button, and then push the "TRIP/ODO" button for at least three seconds.
 The tripmeters can be used to estimate the distance that can be traveled with a full tank of fuel.
 This information will enable you to plan future fuel stops.